Pros & Cons of Buying Mid-Cap Stocks

 Performance

-Con: Risk is risk, and even those who don’t dabble in investing likely know that something that seems low risk isn’t the same as something that is not a risk.
-It doesn’t matter how many reports you read—there are always exceptions.
+Con: Investment risk is risk, and even those who don’t dabble in investing likely know that something that seems low risk isn’t the same as something that is not a risk.
+It doesn’t matter how many reports you read — there are always exceptions.
+It’s still a good idea to read up on different strategies and try to develop a sense of why some investments are riskier than others.

 Researching Mid-Cap Stocks

-And it might be smart to consult a financial adviser.
+And it might be smart to consult a financial professional if you need guidance.

 The Takeaway

-Market capitalization is a way for investors to understand the value of different companies and compare their performance and outlook.
-Mid-cap stocks—which can be seen as lying between small-cap growth and big-cap stability—are one investment strategy to consider.
+Market capitalization is a way for investors to understand the value of different companies and compare their performance and outlook, and mid-cap stocks — which can be seen as lying between small-cap growth and big-cap stability — are one investment strategy to consider.

 SoFi Invest®